justmhie/atenews-diwanag-2025/README.md

 - `artTitle`: The title of the artwork.
 - `author`: The name of the artist.
-- `artImage`: The original filename of the artwork image.
+- `"art-image"`: The original filename of the artwork image.
 - `artDescription`: A short description or story about the artwork.
 - `chapter`: The chapter grouping for the artwork.
 - `medium`: The medium or material used for the artwork (e.g., Digital Art, Acrylic).